nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/authentication-and-user-management/authentication-and-user-management-tutorials/how-to-assign-a-task-to-the-user-manager.md

 - Hot Deploy your Nuxeo Studio Project
 - Log in as `jdoe`
 - Create a `File`
-- Trigger the validation Workflow
+- Optionally, log in as another user to trigger the validation workflow
 - Log out and log in as `boss`

 User `boss` has a validation task!